 13 Apr Layered Shirt

-Posted at 17:02h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Using My Blocks 0 Comments
+Posted at 17:02h in Fitted Dress Block, Pattern Making Instructions, Pattern Puzzles 0 Comments

 This weeks puzzle is very much a summer weight shirt that I imagine in a cotton voile or organdie.
 The semi-transparent fabric is used in many layers (2-3) to create drape and subtle colour variation in the layering.
 The front opening of the shirt is a concealed, button-front hidden under the front drape.